Functional Capacity Assessments

 Two women sitting at a table, reviewing and signing documents, wearing polka dot blouses, in an office setting.

-Q: What is a Functional Capacity Assessment (FCA)?
+What is a Functional Capacity Assessment (FCA)?

-A: A FCA is an occupational therapy evaluation of performance and participation in meaningful activities (self-care, work/study, play and leisure).
+A FCA is an occupational therapy evaluation of performance and participation in meaningful activities (self-care, work/study, play and leisure).
 It can identify strengths, support needs, and environmental factors, often used to guide funding decisions and for planning supports and interventions.

 Fast Track Therapy takes a holistic approach and use a variety of methods tailored to each person.
 These methods may include informal assessments, observational assessments, and formal assessments: